dart-lang/site-www/src/_guides/language/effective-dart/documentation_migrated.md

 /// Similar to [Duration.inDays], but handles fractional days.
 {% endprettify %}

-The dot syntax can also be used to refer to named constructors.
-For the unnamed constructor, put parentheses after the class name:
+The dot syntax can also be used to refer to named constructors:

 {:.good}
 <?code-excerpt "docs_good.dart (ctor)"?>
 {% prettify dart tag=pre+code %}
-/// To create a point, call [Point()] or use [Point.polar()] to ...
+/// To create a point from polar coordinates, use [Point.polar()].
 {% endprettify %}

 ### DO use prose to explain parameters, return values, and exceptions.